-Volunteers are at the core of Circle of Care.
-From delivering Kosher Meals on Wheels food, to friendly visits with isolated older adults to providing companionship and caregiver relief to someone with a life limiting illness, our volunteers are kind, compassionate, and have a strong desire to help older adults in our community live happier and healthier in their own homes.
-Learn more about the many volunteer opportunities at Circle of Care and become a volunteer today!
+More than 400 volunteers form the core of Circle of Care.
+From delivering groceries and Meals on Wheels food, to friendly visits and phone calls with isolated older adults to accompanying them on a way to an appointment and providing caregiver relief to someone with a life limiting illness, our volunteers are kind, compassionate, and have a strong desire to help older adults in our community live happier and healthier in their own homes, where most of them want to be.
+Learn more about the many flexible volunteer opportunities at Circle of Care and become a volunteer today!

 In adopting the Canadian Code for Volunteer Involvement, Circle of Care commits to value and support the contribution of volunteers through respectful, meaningful and inclusive engagement.